ankit-lilly/nqcli/README.md

 make build
 ```

+Set `VERSION=vX.Y.Z` when invoking `make build` to embed a specific version string in the compiled binary.

 ### macOS release install helper

 If you download the pre-built binary from GitHub Releases on macOS, run the helper script to clear the quarantine attribute and install the binary into `/usr/local/bin` (or your chosen `INSTALL_DIR`):